apigee/apijam/Module-1/Labs/Lab 1/README.md

 # Quiz

 1. How do you import the proxy bundle you just downloaded?
-2. How does Apigee Edge handle API versioning?
+2. How does Apigee handle API versioning?
 3. Are there administrative APIs to create, update or delete API proxies in Apigee?

 # Summary

 That completes this hands-on lesson.
-In this simple lab you learned how to create a proxy for an existing backend using OpenAPI Specification and Apigee Edge proxy wizard.
+In this simple lab you learned how to create a proxy for an existing backend using OpenAPI Specification and Apigee proxy wizard.

 # References